JosepFanals/HELM/README.md

 * ***Codi/MIH_propi.py***: main program for the alternative approach to the embedding of equations.
 The thesis details its advantages and disadvantages in comparison to the canonical embedding.
 * ***Codi/Funcions.py***: contains the tools explained above.

+All this was possible thanks to the help I received from [Santiago Peñate Vera](https://github.com/SanPen).
+You can find a more polished code in [GridCal](https://github.com/SanPen/GridCal).